← Blog

 The Future of Work Is Getting Out of the Way

-The future of work is not longer hours — it is learning when to step back, and designing systems so that when humans interfere, the damage is limited.
+The future of work is not longer hours.
+It is learning when to step back, and designing systems so that when humans interfere, the damage is limited.

 -65% — Reduction in Swedish road fatalities since Vision Zero launched in 1997